PREMSAITEJA/Abode_Hackathon/README.md

 - 🔗 **Idea Linking** - Connect related concepts across documents
 - 💡 **Smart Insights** - Surface contextual information automatically
 - 📱 **Responsive Design** - Modern, intuitive user interface

+## 🛠️ Troubleshooting

+### Environment Issues

+If you encounter any issues:

+1. **Environment not activating?**

+   - Try manual activation: `venv\Scripts\activate`
+   - Ensure you're in the correct challenge folder

+2. **Import errors?**

+   - Check that the virtual environment is activated
+   - Look for `(venv)` in your command prompt
+   - All packages are pre-installed, no additional installs needed

+3. **Script errors?**

+   - Ensure you're running from the correct directory
+   - Check that input files exist in expected locations

+4. **Need fresh start?**
+   - Deactivate environment: `deactivate`
+   - Re-activate using the steps above

+### Getting Help

+- Check `VIRTUAL_ENVIRONMENTS_SETUP.md` for detailed package info
+- Verify your Python version: `python --version` (requires 3.9+)
+- All environments are tested and ready - no setup should be needed!

+## 📞 Support

+For any issues or questions:

+- Check the individual challenge READMEs for specific guidance
+- Environment setup is fully automated - just activate and run!

 ## 🤝 Contributing